-Now, when initial setup is completed (“iteration zero”) we can let’s continue with Sprints short interactions affecting all system layers.
+Now, when the initial setup is completed (“iteration zero”), we can continue with short sprints, affecting all system layers in each iteration.

 Final Notes #

-It’s just an idea of how to minimize unnecessary work in conditions of business uncertainty.
-Don’t use this instruction blindly, it may not applicable to your case.
+This is just an idea of how to minimize unnecessary work in conditions of business uncertainty.
+Don’t use this instruction blindly; it may not be applicable to your case.

 - “UI-First Software Development” and “The Prototype Pitfall” by Jeff Atwood